davidde/notes/git.md

   git submodule update
   ```

-* To update all submodules in one go:
+* To update all scripts/submodules in one go:
   ```
   git submodule update --remote --merge
   ```